 The second difference from the standard one-time campaign is found on the “Recipients” tab where you will now find a new check box at the bottom of the page.
 This check box allows you to control whether or not the campaign should include existing individuals who match the campaign criteria as well as all future matches or consider future matches only.

 For example, you may have already run a campaign for your existing employees but want to set up a new rolling campaign for new employees.
-By leaving this option unchecked, you can distribute the campaign without impacting the people who have already completed their tasks.
+By checking this option, you can distribute the campaign to new users without impacting the people who have already completed their tasks.

 When selecting ‘Create a new campaign’ from Campaign Manager, you will see that we have re-organized the options to help draw the distinction between One-Time and Rolling campaigns, and Awareness Campaigns.